Understanding Dialectical Behavior Therapy (DBT)

 Core Principles of DBT

-Dialectical behavior therapy (DBT) is an evidence-based therapy that is rooted in cognitive-behavioral therapy (CBT) practices but focuses on emotional regulation for clients working through psychological issues that trigger their addiction.
+Our dialectical behavior therapy in Denver (DBT) is an evidence-based psychotherapy that is rooted in cognitive-behavioral therapy (CBT) practices, but focuses on emotional regulation for clients working through psychological issues that trigger their addiction.
 In this therapy, you search within to make positive lifestyle changes, including mindfulness, emotional regulation, and distress tolerance.

 The Dialectic: Acceptance and Change